arturmatlega/instalguru-blog-en/_posts/2020-02-10-pipe-cover-how-to-hide-exposed-pipes.md

 ---
 layout: post
-seo_title: Pipe cover, pipe boxing?
-How to conceal exposed pipes?
+seo_title: Pipe Cover - How to Conceal Exposed Pipes? | 5 Simple Tricks
-seo_description: If your pipes have been left exposed, you might want to conceal them.
-  Are you wondering what is the best pipe cover?
-Check, how to hide pipes effectively.
+seo_description: "Do you want to improve the looks of your interior? \U0001F3E1 Are you wondering what is the best pipe cover? \U0001F6E0️ Learn 5 effective ways to hide exposed pipes."
 main_keywords:
 - pipe cover
 - pipe boxing
-date: 2020-02-10 11:00:00 +0000
+date: 2020-02-10T11:00:00.000+00:00
-update_date: 2020-02-10 11:00:00 +0000
+update_date: 2020-10-19 10:00:00 +0000
-title: Pipe cover - how to hide exposed pipes?
+title: Pipe cover - how to hide exposed pipes at home?
+2020 interior design trends
-small-intro: 'A perfect interior design is one that matches your individual taste and sense of style. '
-intro: A perfect interior design is one that matches your individual taste and sense of style.
-Regardless of the arrangement, there is a common problem that might disrupt your whole concept - pipes and cables.
-Fitting tubes and lines to the style of a room might be a serious challenge.
-Read the article below to learn how to conceal the pipework in your room and what type of pipe cover you should use.
+small-intro: Check 5 proven pipe cover methods.
+intro: Cables sticking out of the ceiling?
+Pipes that do not fit the interior at all?
+  A dream of your own place to live might turn into a real nightmare.
+Is it not what you wanted?
+Don't worry - you can get everything under control - just take some neccesary measures.
+One of them involves concealing the pipes and other elements which disturb the interior design.
+Learn 5 proven methods for concealing pipes - quick, easy and possible to do it yourself.
 photo: "/uploads/61e19b6b343a4ba0880faea4a0184e68.jpg"
 photo_desc: How to conceal exposed pipes to make your interior perfect?
 There are two good solutions for it.